The Riemannian Bianchi identities of metric connections with skew torsion and generalized Ricci solitons: The contracted second Bianchi identity

 \begin{rmrk} It is known that if the curvature of a metric connection satisfies the Riemannian first Bianchi identity \eqref{RB} then it satisfies the curvature identity \eqref{r4} but the converse is not true in general.

 In some cases the converse is true.
-If the torsion connection has special holonomy, contained for example in the group $SU(3)$ in dimension six or in $G_2$ in dimension seven the first Bianchi identity implies the vanishing of the Ricci tensor, $Ric=0$.
-It is shown very recently in \cite {IS1} and \cite{IS2} that \eqref{r4} together with $Ric=0$ for a torsion connection with holonomy contained in $SU(3)$ or in $G_2$ imply that the Riemannian first Bianchi identity \eqref{RB} follows. \end{rmrk}
+If the torsion connection has a special holonomy, contained, for example in the Lie group $SU(3)$ in dimension six, or in the exeptional Lie group $G_2$ in dimension seven the first Bianchi identity implies the vanishing of the Ricci tensor, $Ric=0$.
+It is shown recently in \cite {IS1} and \cite{IS2} that \eqref{r4} together with $Ric=0$ for a torsion connection with holonomy contained in $SU(3)$ or in $G_2$ imply that the Riemannian first Bianchi identity \eqref{RB} follows. \end{rmrk}